Mhaidar117/scAgent/README.md

 ## Ways to Contribute

 - Report bugs or request features via GitHub Issues
-- Improve Documentation for accessibility and clarity
+- Improve documentation for accessibility and clarity
 - Add new QC tools or improve exisiting steps
 - Share QC state file from your work to build a community library
 - Improve the retrieval quality by expanding the knowledge base with your own SOPs